Spoleto Festival to present some scheduled 2020 performers online May 22-June 7

 “When we initially announced the festival’s cancellation, we received an outpouring of overwhelmingly encouraging, albeit saddened, messages from our audience,” General Director Nigel Redden said in a statement.
 “With ‘Spoleto at Home,’ the festival seeks to celebrate our community and honor the festival process to the best of our ability.”

 So what’s on tap?
 The festival is partnering with South Carolina ETV to broadcast 11 previously recorded chamber music programs, led by series director Geoff Nuttall.
 The concerts will air (and stream online at southcarolinapublicradio.org) at 11 a.m.
-Monday-Friday.
-Nuttall and ETV Radio host Bradley Fuller will introduce each program and interview various performers.
+Monday through Friday.
+Nuttall and South Carolina Public Radio host Bradley Fuller will introduce each program and interview various performers.

+"Choosing my top 11 programs of the last decade has been such a gift, and I am overjoyed to be able to relive these special musical moments with the Spoleto audience and SC Public Radio listeners,” Nuttall said.

 The rest of the programming will be posted to spoletousa.org.

-The 2020 festival-that-wasn’t was supposed to premier a new opera, “Omar,” by Rhiannon Giddens and Michael Abel.
-The production has been postponed to the 2021 season, but the festival will give viewers a taste when it posts the first rehearsal featuring the composers, conductor John Kennedy, and star tenor Jamez McCorkle, who plays the lead role of Omar Ibn-Said, an educated Muslim from the Senegal River Valley who is captured and transported to Charleston in bondage.
+The 2020 festival was supposed to premiere a new opera, “Omar,” by Rhiannon Giddens and Michael Abel.
+The production has been postponed to the 2021 season, but the festival will give viewers a taste when it posts the first rehearsal featuring the composers, conductor John Kennedy and star tenor Jamez McCorkle, who plays the lead role of Omar Ibn-Said, an educated Muslim from the Senegal River Valley who is captured and transported to Charleston in bondage.

 The rehearsal will post on Friday and remain available for viewing through June 7.